vsylenko/temporal-versioning-java-code/exercises/version-workflow/README.md

 1. Change directories to the `exercises/version-workflow/practice` directory.
    1. If you're in the GitPod environment you can run `ex1`
-1. Run `mvn clean compile exec:java -Dexec.mainClass="patchversion.LoanProcessingWorker"`
+1. Run `mvn clean compile exec:java -Dexec.mainClass="getversion.LoanProcessingWorker"`
    in a terminal to start a Worker
    1. If you're in the GitPod environment, you can run `ex1w`
-1. Run `mvn clean compile exec:java -Dexec.mainClass="patchversion.Starter" -Dexec.args="a100"`
+1. Run `mvn clean compile exec:java -Dexec.mainClass="getversion.Starter" -Dexec.args="a100"`
    in another terminal.
 This will start a Workflow that processes the loan for customer ID `a100`.
    1. If you're in the GitPod environment, you can run `ex1st`